aniketrb-github/microservices/README.md

 # microservices
-this repo. contains micro-services projects which are meant to communicate with each other. pre-requisite is java &amp; spring-boot.
+It contains micro-services projects which are meant to communicate with each other.
+The Prerequisites are java & spring-boot.